Landlord Software & Technology

 What is a landlord CRM?

 CRM stands for customer relationship management, a term that originated in sales and marketing to describe software that tracks interactions with customers across their lifecycle.
-In the context of property, the "customers" are tenants, and the relationships being managed stretch from initial referencing through to move-out and deposit return.
+In the context of property, the customers are tenants, and the relationships being managed stretch from initial referencing through to move-out and deposit return.

-At the simplest level, a landlord CRM helps you know who is renting which property, what they owe, what documents have been shared with them, and what compliance tasks are outstanding.
+At the simplest level, a property management CRM helps you know who is renting which property, what they owe, what documents have been shared with them, and what compliance tasks are outstanding.
 At its most sophisticated, it automates reminders, scans uploaded documents to extract key dates, tracks maintenance from report through to resolution, and gives you a real-time view of your entire portfolio from a single dashboard.

 The UK private rented sector has undergone significant legislative change over recent years, and 2026 represents a watershed moment.
 The Renters' Rights Act abolishes Section 21 "no-fault" evictions and introduces mandatory landlord registration, an expanded role for the Private Rented Sector Ombudsman, and stricter standards around property conditions under Awaab's Law.
 At the same time, Making Tax Digital for Income Tax will require landlords to maintain digital records and submit quarterly updates to HMRC.

-What effective landlord CRM systems actually do
+What an effective property management CRM actually does

 Centralised tenancy and tenant management